andyzg/techyon/resources/01-Setup.md

 # Cloning the repository locally

+The first thing we want to do is to link the Github repository to a local repository on our laptop.
+In order to do this, we need to clone the repository to our computer.
+This will allow us to make local changes, save them, and then publish them to Github.

 When you first create the `<username>.github.io` repository, you'll get a link to the repository in the Quick Setup section.